Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

-Therefore the $\mathcal{L}^-$ and dual $\mathcal{L}^-$ level expansions reveal complimentary information about a state.
-It can happen that both expansions are unproblematic but nevertheless the corresponding state is not well-behaved.
-An example is the string field:
+The difficulty for $\lambda\neq 1$ is not related to the identity string field but to the sliver state, as is manifest when written in the $\mathcal{L}^-$ level expansion as \eq{LmAl}.
+Together the $\mathcal{L}^-$ and dual $\mathcal{L}^-$ level expansions give a lot of information about the regularity of a string field.
+But this is not necessarily sufficient.
+Consider for example

-This state has a pole at $K=1$ and is therefore divergent in the $C^*$ and $D_2$ norm.
-The problem with this state is not something that can be easily understood as related to the sliver state or the identity string field.
+The $\mathcal{L}^-$ and dual $\mathcal{L}^-$ level expansions are acceptable, but nevertheless this state is singular due to the pole at $K=1$.
+The problem in this state is not related to either the identity string field or the sliver state.

-We now state a central result of the formalism: \begin{claim} Let $X$ be a string field in the subalgebra of wedge states with insertions that admits a dual $\mathcal{L}^-$ level expansion.
+We now state a central result of the formalism: \begin{claim} Let $X$ be a string field which admits a dual $\mathcal{L}^-$ level expansion.
 Then $\Tr[X]$ is well-defined only if the leading level of $X$ in the dual $\mathcal{L}^-$ level expansion is strictly negative. \end{claim} The argument is that integration over the circumference of the cylinder in correlators must be absolutely convergent as the circumference shrinks to zero.
 For further explanation see \cite{IdSing}.
-Since we want to be able to compute the action and Ellwood invariant of a solution, this result implies that the leading level of a regular solution in the dual $\mathcal{L}^-$ expansion must be strictly negative.
-This holds somewhat trivially for Schnabl gauge solutions and the Kiermaier-Okawa solution, since these are made from wedge states of strictly positive width and the leading level is minus infinity.
-The condition holds less trivially for the simple tachyon vacuum and intertwining solutions:
+This statement has an important corollary: \begin{claim} Let $\Psi$ be a regular solution that admits a dual $\mathcal{L}^-$ level expansion.
+Then the leading level of $\Psi$ in the dual $\mathcal{L}^-$ level expansion must be strictly negative. \end{claim} This follows from the assumption that a regular solution should have well-defined action and Ellwood invariant.
+Schnabl's solution is regular by this criterion since the only contribution to the dual $\mathcal{L}^-$ level expansion occurs at level~$-\infty$.
+The simple tachyon vacuum and intertwining solution are also regular by this criterion, but by a narrow margin:

 Both solutions have leading level $-1$, which is the highest integer level consistent with a regular solution.
-Finally we may consider the identity-like tachyon vacuum \eq{Idtv} and the residual tachyon vacuum \eq{restv}
+Going a step further, we may consider the identity-like tachyon vacuum \eq{Idtv} and the solution from exercise \ref{ex:go}:

-The leading level of both solutions is $0$, so they are singular.
+The leading level is $0$ in both cases, so neither solution is regular.
 In \cite{IdSing} it was shown that all residual solutions satisfy

-Since $BK$ has $\frac{1}{2}\mathcal{L}^-$ eigenvalue $+2$, this equation can only be consistent if $\Psi$ contains a level 0 state.
-Therefore residual solutions are necessarily singular from the perspective of the identity string field.
+Since $BK$ has $\frac{1}{2}\mathcal{L}^-$ eigenvalue $+2$, it follows that all residual solutions must contain a level $0$ state in the dual $\mathcal{L}^-$ level expansion.
+Therefore residual solutions are singular.